NORTH CAROLINA GENERAL ASSEMBLY

 AN ACT PROVIDING FOR THE REGULATION OF THE SUBDIVISION OF LAND IN MECKLENBURG COUNTY.

 The General Assembly of North Carolina do enact:

 Sec.
-3. All laws and clauses of laws in conflict with the provisions of this Act, except as indicated in Section 8 hereof, are hereby repealed to the extent of such conflict.
+9. Repealing Clause.
+All laws and clauses of laws in conflict with the provisions of this Act, except as indicated in Section 8 hereof, are hereby repealed to the extent of such conflict.

 Sec.
 10. Separability.
 If any Section, subdivision, clause, or provision of this Act shall be adjudged invalid, such adjudication shall apply only to such Section, subdivision, clause or provision so adjudged, and the remainder of the Act shall be deemed valid and effective.

 Sec.
 11. Effective Date.
 This Act shall become effective upon its ratification.